FAFSA Day - February 20, 2016

 It's important to do your taxes early.
-Click here to find out why.
+Find out why!

 1) FAFSA Day takes place before most deadlines for submission of the form, but you should check with the institutions you are considering to make sure their deadlines are not earlier (and if they are earlier, you should not wait until FAFSA Day to submit your form!)